hazelcast/hazelcast/hazelcast-documentation/src/DistributedComputing.md

 #### Runnable

+In Hazelcast, when you implement a task as `java.util.concurrent.runnable` (a task that does not return a value), you implement Callable and Serializable.

-Let's see example code that is Runnable.
-Below is a task that waits for some time and echoes a message.
+Below is Runnable example code.
+It is a task that waits for some time and echoes a message.

 ```java
 public class EchoTask implements Runnable, Serializable {